 KEUR AYIB, SENEGAL/FARAFENNI, GAMBIA — Today, the governments of Senegal and The Gambia officially launched a joint campaign to distribute 11 million mosquito nets to fight malaria.
-This is the first cooperative effort to synchronize nationwide mass net distribution on both sides of an international border.
+This is the first cooperative effort to synchronize nationwide mass net distribution on both sides of the international border, supported by the US President’s Malaria Initiative and the Global Fund.

 The launch took place in Keur Ayib, Senegal, near the Senegambia Bridge and crossing point of Farafenni, symbolizing the commitment of both countries to join hands in the fight against malaria and accelerate progress in the high transmission cross-border region.
 The effort is a key part of the Senegambia Malaria Elimination Initiative Agreement signed between the countries in December 2018.